Mac Finder - Simply Explained with 10 Practical Tips

 Common Problems and Solutions

-• Finder not responding: Restart Finder via Apple menu → "Force Quit".
+- If Finder stops responding, restart it via Apple menu → "Force Quit".

-• Search problems: Make sure the search function is set up correctly.
+- Search not working?
+Make sure the search function is set up correctly.

-• External drives: Check the connection and format of the drive.
+- External drives not showing up?
+Check the connection and format of the drive.

 For more complex problems, our Mac repair workshop is happy to help.